Applies to: All audio interfaces

 *Audio Track Output defaults to Master Section

-Finally set the track to MONO when recording microphones, Guitar, Bass or any any source that outputs a mono signal.
+Set the track to MONO when recording microphones, Guitar, Bass or any source that outputs a mono signal.

 Files recorded to the Reason project will be recorded to the Audio Tracks.
 Open your Sequencer Window to view these: